ccbs-stradl/mdd-symptom-gwas/mdd-symptom-gsem-model.md

     ## [1] "Calculating Standardized Results"
     ## [1] "Calculating SRMR"
     ## elapsed
-    ##   4.888
+    ##   7.536
     ## [1] "The S matrix was smoothed prior to model estimation due to a non-positive definite matrix.
-The largest absolute difference in a cell between the smoothed and non-smoothed matrix was  0.00241743805150267 As a result of the smoothing, the largest Z-statistic change for the genetic covariances was  0.215273668975606 .
+The largest absolute difference in a cell between the smoothed and non-smoothed matrix was  0.00241743805150268 As a result of the smoothing, the largest Z-statistic change for the genetic covariances was  0.215273668975602 .
 We recommend setting the smooth_check argument to true if you are going to run a multivariate GWAS."

     ## Warning in usermodel(symptoms_covstruct, estimation = "DWLS", model =
-    ## pop_affect_veg_constr.model): A difference greater than .025 was observed pre-
+    ## pop_affect_veg_constr.model, : A difference greater than .025 was observed
-    ## and post-smoothing for Z-statistics in the genetic covariance matrix.
+    ## pre- and post-smoothing for Z-statistics in the genetic covariance matrix.
 This
     ## reflects a large difference and results should be interpreted with caution!!
     ## This can often result from including low powered traits, and you might consider
     ## removing those traits from the model.
 If you are going to run a multivariate